 FLOLAN should be used only by clinicians experienced in the diagnosis and treatment of PAH.

-Short-term dose-ranging with FLOLAN must be performed in a hospital setting with adequate
+Short-term dose-ranging with FLOLAN must be performed in a hospital setting with adequate personnel and equipment for haemodynamic monitoring and emergency care.

 Use of diluent and high pH